 Who does the Scheme apply to?

 - The Scheme is open to all UK employers that had a PAYE scheme in place on 19 March 2020.
-10 June will be the last day that employers can place employees on furlough under the Scheme for the first time, unless (subject to certain conditions) they return from statutory family leave or military mobilisation after that date.
+10 June was the last day that employers could place employees on furlough under the Scheme for the first time, unless (subject to certain conditions) they return from statutory family leave or military mobilisation after that date.